 Fishing licenses outside the National Parks can be purchased from select sporting goods stores, convenience stores and/or gas stations.
 Call 1.888.944.5494 for the location nearest to you.
 Hunting and special licensing requirements vary depending on the type of hunting.
 Hunting is absolutely prohibited in the National Parks.
 For more information contact:

 Pets must be accompanied by their owner when entering Canada.
 Owners of dogs and cats must bring a certificate issued by a licensed veterinarian clearly identifying the pet and certifying that it has been vaccinated against rabies within the preceding 36 months.
-There are exceptions made for service dogs and puppies or kittens that are younger than 3 months old.
+There are exceptions made for service dogs and puppies or kittens that are younger than three months old.
 For more information about bringing pets into Canada, please visit www.inspection.gc.ca.